Tuesday, January 5, 2021

 Orchard at Sabbathday Lake Shaker Village, New Gloucester, Maine, December 1, 2018

-I grew up on a New England farm that like so many others in the region had an abundance of apple trees.
+I grew up on a New England farm that, like so many others in the region, had an abundance of old apple trees.
 In addition to trees along all the stone walls that border the fields and pastures, there was, in times past, a decent-sized orchard on the property.
 This plentitude was matched by the diversity of varieties present.
 A map of the orchard (reproduced below), drawn by either my grandfather, Darwin, or great-grandfather, Alexius, indicates approximately 200 trees, of nearly 50 varieties.
 I shall return to the subject of the family orchard in a bit.

 This strong presence of apples in my early life has given me a deep, sentimental fascination with apples and old apple trees.
 At times it seems as though the trees have a living spirit or personality of their own.
 They stand, silent and unmoving, as they have for perhaps a century or more, voiceless witnesses to decades of change in the social and economic worlds around them.
 Their character is especially revealed in winter when the leaves are gone and we see the venerable old things in all their crooked, twisty splendor.
 The fruit of some varieties clings to the branches well into early winter, as is the case with those pictured here that stand in the orchard at Sabbathday Lake Shaker Village in New Gloucester, Maine.
 This gives one the sense that the trees are refusing to yield to the change of seasons but want to retain the past summer's bounty for as long as possible.
 I take this as a lesson in persistence.
 How very Shaker-like.